Whitney Nic James

 1. Make it Fun

 Plan a vision board party using Zoom or Google Meet.
-Invite a few of your friends or family members to join you and make it a virtual party!
-To start, you will need:
+Invite some friends or family members to join you and make it a virtual party!
+To start, you will need the following:

 2. Decide on a Theme